fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/04.Lab 4 - Git Basics/Homework.md

 ---
 Author: {your-username}
 ```
-6. Stage, commit and push the changes to the remote repository.
+6. Stage and commit changes.

 7. If you don't have .gitignore file in your cloned repository create it locally.
 If have in cloned repo use it.